GSto/digital-garden/notes/often cited links.md

 #### [CSS Utility Classes and Separation of Concerns](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) - Adam Wathan

-A well-written treatsie on solving a complex software engineering and code organization problem.
+A well-written treatise on solving a complex software engineering and code organization problem.
 TailwindCSS is a devisive tool.
 Even if you don't like using it, it's worth reading Adam's reasoning as to why it's built the way that it is.

+### Links that need a description
 1. [don't end the week with nothing](https://training.kalzumeus.com/newsletters/archive/do-not-end-the-week-with-nothing) - Patrick MacKenzie

 1. [the Gervais principle](https://www.ribbonfarm.com/2009/10/07/the-gervais-principle-or-the-office-according-to-the-office/) - Vankatesh Rao